makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 You have to insert in services_attrs only the non default values.

 Note: The directive "host_name" will not be taken into account.
-The value will be replace by the value of "hostname" argument
+The value will be replaced with the value of "hostname" macro argument

 The host is added in /etc/icinga/objects/salt_generated/<hostname>/host.cfg The services are added in this directory too (for ssh it will be /etc/icinga/objects/salt_generated/<hostname>/ssh.cfg)